leo91000/graphile_worker_rs/crates/crontab_types/README.md

 # Crontab types

-This crate provides types and utilities for the [Archimedes](docs.rs/archimedes) job scheduler
+This crate provides types and utilities for the [Graphile Worker](docs.rs/archimedes) job scheduler